 After setting up my gear I use the default camera on my cell phone to record my video.
 (Tip: record a quick test video to check for anything weird, technical or visual.)

 Then you can record your video just using your default camera app, or go live on social media.
+Going live can save you a ton of time as you don’t have to worry about editing.

 Save & Edit